rooneg/5srd.github.io/_monsters/octopus.md

     text: The octopus can breathe only underwater.
 actions:
   - name: Tentacles
-    text: >
+    text: |
       *Melee Weapon Attack:* +4 to hit, reach 5 ft., one target. *Hit:* 1 bludgeoning damage, and the target is grappled (escape DC 10).
 Until this grapple ends, the octopus can't use its tentacles on another target.
   - name: Ink Cloud (Recharges after a Short or Long Rest)
     text: A 5-foot-radius cloud of ink extends all around the octopus if it is underwater.
 The area is heavily obscured for 1 minute, although a significant current can disperse the ink.
 After releasing the ink, the octopus can use the Dash action as a bonus action.
 ---

+> **Source:** *Pathfinder Roleplaying Game Bestiary*.
+>
+> The octopus is a cunning animal capable of using complex tactics to get food.